Coronavirus spread in a Kirkland nursing home for weeks, while response stalled

 Shape, 81, had moved into Kirkland’s Life Care Center on Feb.
 26 for short-term care following time in the hospital for blood-clot surgery.
 It was terrible timing: that same day, Life Care said it notified state officials of an outbreak of severe respiratory illness, which staff had noticed was spreading for weeks.

 But the outbreak, which turned out to be COVID-19, may have been circulating in the facility much longer.
 A Life Care official said staff noticed a respiratory outbreak by Feb.
-10, but interviews and a review of 911 call logs obtained by The Seattle Times show it could have appeared even sooner.
+10, and interviews and a review of 911 call logs obtained by The Seattle Times show it could have appeared even sooner.

 Exacerbating the problem: Confusion inside the nursing home and among state health officials over who was responsible for testing sick patients allowed the disease to continue spreading, turning Life Care into the nation’s largest source of COVID-19 fatalities.